The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/basic-guide.md

 ## oGCD Usage

 Every single one of your damage oGCDs have a cooldown that is a multiple of 60 seconds, except Bunshin.
 Bunshin, like mentioned in the Ninki usage section, is going to be used on cooldown always.
-Mug, because it does very little damage itself, is generally used before a trick attack window, so that you have more Ninki going into it, resulting in more Ninki ability usages inside Trick Attack.
-The rest of them will always be used on cooldown from when you use them in the opener, resulting in them always being inside Trick Attack naturally because of the aligning cooldown timings.
+Mug, because it does very little damage itself, is generally used before a Trick Attack window, so that you have more Ninki going into it, resulting in more Ninki ability usages inside Trick Attack.
+The rest of your oGCDs will always be used on cooldown from when you use them in the opener, resulting in them always being inside Trick Attack naturally because of the aligning cooldown timings.

 ## Trick Attack Rotation